DavisPL-Teaching/119/lecture5/README.md

 - Poll

-- MapReduce (fully general case)
+- MapReduce, fully general case

-- MapReduce exercises (with any extra time)
+- Some MapReduce exercises

 - Endnote on Spark (benefits and drawbacks).